Understanding how fees are calculated.

 If a transaction fails, it is refunded, thus it will pay the

 outboundFeefor the SourceChain not the DestinationChain.
-Thus devs should always swap an amount that is a minimum of:
+Thus devs should always swap an amount that is a maximum of the following, plus a buffer to allow for sudden gas spikes:

 gas_rateproperty can be used to estimate network fees for each chain the swap interacts with.
 For example, if the swap is